mojomojo1/bootkon/docs/labs/3_dataform.md

 <bootkon-cloud-shell-note/>

 During this lab, you gather user feedback to assess the impact of model adjustments on real-world use (prediction), ensuring that our fraud detection system effectively balances accuracy with user satisfaction.
-* Use Dataform , BigQuery and Gemini to Perform sentiment analysis of customer feedback.
+* Use Dataform, BigQuery and Gemini to Perform sentiment analysis of customer feedback.
 ### Dataform

 Dataform is a fully managed service that helps data teams build, version control, and orchestrate SQL workflows in BigQuery.
 It provides an end-to-end experience for data transformation, including: